-It can be inferred that the improved past service funding position at 31 December 2021 is likely to have a positive impact on Secondary rate contributions at the next valuation for the average employer, all else being equal.
+It can be inferred that the improved past service funding position at 31 March 2022 is likely to have a positive impact on Secondary rate contributions at the next valuation for the average employer, all else being equal.

-Of course any changes in funding position (and any impact on contributions rates) will be varied across the Fund's employers and is dependent on each individual employer's membership and funding plans.
+Any changes in funding position (and any impact on contributions rates) will be varied across the Fund's employers and is dependent on each individual employer's membership and funding plans.